scientific-python/cookie/docs/pages/guides/style.md

 additional_dependencies: [attrs==21.2.0]
 ```

-{% include rr.html id="MY100" %} MyPy has a config section in `pyproject.toml`
+{% rr MY100 %} MyPy has a config section in `pyproject.toml` that looks like
-that looks like this:
+this:

 ```ini
 [tool.mypy]